mooncakeSG/RideHailingApp/README.md

 ### Prerequisites
 - Node.js (v14 or higher)
 - npm or yarn
-- React Native CLI
+- Expo CLI
-- Android Studio / Xcode
+- iOS Simulator (for Mac) or Android Studio (for Android development)
-- Firebase account
-- Google Maps API key

 ### Installation